 Summary:

-As you can see, freezing striped bassOpens in a new tab. is simple, whether you have a vacuum-sealer or not.
+As you can see, freezing striped bass is simple, whether you have a vacuum-sealer or not.
 The number one thing to pay attention to is removing all the air from the freezer bags, and your fish will still taste amazing when you serve it up months later.

 It should be said that no matter which method you choose (vacuum-seal or freezer bag), you still won’t get the same texture as eating the striper fresh.
 It is a shame since the striped bass is known for its fine texture, but you’ll still be able to enjoy the flavor down the line.